kskovpen/HTCondor-LiteView/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-4.14.3-red.svg)

-A lightweight web-based framework to monitor the performance of the [HTCondor](https://github.com/htcondor/htcondor) cluster that can be installed in any web-accessible area without administration rights on the deployment machine.
+A lightweight web-based framework to monitor the performance of the [HTCondor](https://github.com/htcondor/htcondor) cluster that can be installed in any web-accessible area.

 Installation: